AlexRabbit/Thot-Downloader/README.md

 When in Gallery click the “Copy links to Clipboard” Button and then use JDownloader.

 Heres the script.
-(Use Greasemonkey or Tampermonkey).
+(Use Tampermonkey or wont work).
 | **Last Update** | **2020/DEC/06** |
 |--|--|
 |**JS**  | [**DOWNLOAD**](https://bit.ly/thotsJS) |